-And, what makes SEO even better is that you don’t have to worry about paying to make your blog rank higher on search results.
+What makes SEO even better is that you don’t have to worry about paying to make your blog rank higher on search results.

-In fact, 70-80% of people ignore paid search results, choosing to only click on the organic search results.
+In fact, 70%-80% of people ignore paid search results, choosing to only click on the organic search results.

 Let’s walk through some of the most fundamental SEO techniques: